MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-salesforce-to-microsoft-cloud-app-security.md

      Testing may take a couple of minutes.
 After receiving a success notice, click **Done**.

-After connecting SalesForce, you will receive Events as follows: Triggers from the moment of connection, Login events and Setup Audit Trail for 60 days prior to connection, EventMonitoring 30 days or 1 day back - depending on your SalesForce EventMonitoring license.
+After connecting Salesforce, you will receive Events as follows: Triggers from the moment of connection, Login events and Setup Audit Trail for 60 days prior to connection, EventMonitoring 30 days or 1 day back - depending on your Salesforce EventMonitoring license.

 ## See Also
 [Control cloud apps with policies](control-cloud-apps-with-policies.md)